Texans defense is in Legion of Boom territory after haunting Josh Allen, Bills

 Beyond the impressive sack total (eight) and quarterback hits (12), Houston’s defenders deserve praise for maintaining their discipline.
 Allen has routinely punished overaggressive pass rushers by escaping the pocket and piling up rushing yards.
 But in Week 12, the dual-threat quarterback was shut down.

 Allen threw for 253 scoreless yards with two picks.
-He was limited to just 20 rushing yards.
+He was limited to just 20 rushing yards in the Texans' prime time victory.